ZenoRobotics/kr260-multisensor-pipeline/README.md

 ## Issues

 1) There are major issues with trying to use both Vivado ILA for HW debug and Vitis for running software to test the hardware.
-They both share the same JTAG port and it just doesn't work.
+They both share the same JTAG port and for this board, that is an issue.

 2) Vitis hangs on the Axi-DMA code:
    ```